jitheshktv/JK_TIBCO/bwplugincopybook-install/README.md

 version 0.1.1 :
 - Added README.
-- Deleted the below attribute copybook_jar, to dynamically set it in the install recipe based on tibco_install_dir.
+- Deleted the attribute copybook_jar, to dynamically set it in the install recipe based on tibco_install_dir.